How "Provoked" Urine Metal Tests

 Regulatory Actions and Civil Suits

 At least ten state licensing boards have taken action against doctors who used provoked urine testing as a prelude to chelation.
 In some of these cases, the test was of major importance in the public documents that describe the board actions.
 In the rest, the board action emphasized other misconduct and the test was either briefly mentioned or I learned of its relevance through other means.
-There have also been four civil suits against Doctor's Data and doctors who used them that alleged fraud.
+There have also been five civil suits against Doctor's Data and doctors who used them that alleged fraud.

 - In 2002, the Medical Board of California charged Ilona Abraham, M.D. with unprofessional conduct, incompetence, gross and repeated negligence, and inadequate recordkeeping in connection with her management two patients.
 In both cases, Abraham had failed to perform an adequate history and physical examination and had administered chelation therapy after diagnosing heavy metal toxicity based on provoked testing.
 In 2004, the case was settled by a consent agreement and order under which Abraham agreed to serve three years probation, during which time she would (a) pay about $26,000 for costs, (b) take certain remedial courses, and (c) engage the services of a practice monitor .